alchemy-fr/Phraseanet-Docs/en/Glossary.rst

         overprinted on an existing window.

     Bridge
-        Phraseanet features for setting and implementing bridges to third-party applications (YouTube, Flickr, Dailymotion).
+        Phraseanet feature to link third-party applications (YouTube, Flickr, Dailymotion) for media socialization.
 Available from the action menu.

     Push
-        Phraseanet action allowing to send documents to users or applications.
+        Phraseanet action allowing to send documents to users.

     Actions palette
-        Tools available for the users depending on their user rights, enabling to execute actions on baskets documents...
+        Tools available for users depending on their user rights, enabling to execute actions on records and baskets documents.

     API
-        An API (Application Programming Interface) is an interface provided by a software to allow third party programs to interact with it.
+        Application Programming Interface.
+It is an interface provided by a software to allow third party programs to interact with.

     Business field
-        The Phraseanet *Business field* are fields that will receive business information.
-These internal information are shared by the users having editing rights on the documents.
+        A Phraseanet field attribute.
+Business fields are intended to receive business information.
+These internal information are shared by the users having editing rights on records.
 A business field is searchable only by a user that has editing rights.

     Dublin Core
         Standardised schema ISO 15836 for describing documentary resources.